 Life (and food) is all about balance.
 And I'm not about to shun cookies.
 We all need a good cookie every once in a while.
 But the corn syrupy refined sugar granola bars, see yaaaa laterz.
 You've been traded in for something so much better.

 Does holiday shopping freak you out just thinking about it?
 Holiday shoppers at the mall freak me out.
-Something about that crazy eyed look people get when they want to find the best Black Friday deal ever.
-They probably just need a snack.
+Something about that crazy-eyed look people get when they want to find the best Black Friday deal ever.

-So once you've got your big dried fruit mound, smoosh in some roasted hazelnuts, sliced almonds, and oats.
+So eenywayz, once you've got your big dried fruit mound, smoosh in some roasted hazelnuts, sliced almonds, and oats.
 Grab a little bit of the mixture and form it into little balls by rolling it around in your hands.
-Once you've made a nice round ball, roll it around in some finely shredded coconut.
+Then once you've made a nice round ball, roll it around in some finely shredded coconut.

-Fruit & Nut Energy Bites
+Fruit & Nut Energy Balls

 - Prep Time: 10 mins

-- Total Time: 10 mins
+- Total Time: 10 minutes

 - Yield: 23-26 energy bites 1x

-- 3/4 cup sun-dried calimyrna figs, stems removed
+- ¾ cup sun-dried calimyrna figs, stems removed

-- 3/4 cup dried apricots
+- ¾ cup dried apricots

-- 3/4 cup raisins
+- ¾ cup raisins

-- 3/4 cup dried blueberries
+- ¾ cup dried blueberries

-- 1/3 cup dried cranberries
+- ⅓ cup dried cranberries

-- 1/4 cup honey, or agave or maple syrup for a vegan option
+- ¼ cup honey (or agave or maple syrup for a vegan option)

-- 3/4 cup whole roasted hazelnuts, coarsely chopped
+- ¾ cup whole roasted hazelnuts, coarsely chopped

-- 3/4 cup sliced almonds
+- ¾ cup sliced almonds

-- 1/3 cup unsweetened fine shredded coconut
+- ⅓ cup unsweetened fine shredded coconut

 - Combine the figs, apricots, raisins, blueberries, cranberries, apple and pear peels, and honey in a food processor.
 Pulse a few times just to break it all up and then process continuously until it's all broken down.
 You may need to scrape the edges of the bowl a few times to get it to fully process until the ingredients clump together and form into a ball.

 - Remove dried fruit ball from the food processor and place in a large mixing bowl.
-Add the hazelnuts, almonds, and oats to the fruit by squishing it in to the mound with a metal spoon or just by getting your hands messy and mixing it together by hand.
+Add the hazelnuts, almonds, and oats to the fruit by squishing it into the mound with a metal spoon or just by getting your hands messy and mixing it together by hand.

 - Shape the mixture into small balls by taking a little bit of the mixture at a time and rolling it into shape in the palms of your hands.
 Then roll in shredded coconut.